AdityaAdke123/AML2_Project/README.md

 - **Fairness:** Model trained on diverse skin tones to minimize bias.
 - **Transparency:** Predictions include probability and Grad-CAM visualization.
 - **Privacy:** Dataset is de-identified and used only for research purposes.

 ---

-## 🔮 Future Work

-- Expand dataset for improved generalization
-- Add multi-class classification for all six lesion types
-- Integrate Grad-CAM visualization in UI
-- Deploy Streamlit app on Streamlit Cloud or Hugging Face Spaces

----